akshala/NLP/README.md

 # NLP
-learning the basics of natural language processing on python using nltk
+learning basics of natural language processing on python using nltk